suilevap/bt-tree/README.md

         }
 ```
 Example for action move:

 Start - returns true if path to target exsists, otherwise false

 IsInProgress - returns true, if agent position is not equal to target and user can move

 Tick - save command to move to target (using blackboard)

 Complete - returns true, if agent position is equal to target

-For simple action can be use anonymous action which delegates all these function to lambda
+For simple actions you can use an anonymous action which delegates all these function to lambda

 ```C#
 bt.Action("Action1",